dyangcht/WLSonOCP4/README.md

 $ docker pull container-registry.oracle.com/middleware/weblogic:12.2.1.3
 ```

-After download the base image, you need to change some parameters you need.
+* After download the base image, you need to change some parameters you need.
+Like change the namespace to **weblogic**
 ```
 $ cd kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image
 $ cp create-domain-inputs.yaml my.yaml